 Automatic Valves for Rain Barrels:

-I can’t think of any standard solenoid irrigation valves that would work with a typical rain barrel.
-The standard solenoid valves used for irrigation systems simply need more pressure than you have available from a typical gravity fed rain barrel.
+Standard solenoid irrigation valves don’t work well with a typical rain barrel.
+The standard solenoid valves used for most irrigation systems simply need more pressure than you have available from a typical gravity fed rain barrel.
 The higher pressure requirement for the valve is a function of the hydraulics that makes the valve operate.
 You either need more pressure or you need a different type of automatic valve.
 If you want to create more pressure you need to raise the height of the rain barrel.
 For every foot you raise the rain barrel you will create 0.433 PSI.
 The minimum operating pressure of most irrigation valves is at least 15 PSI, that means the barrel needs to be 34 feet above the height of the valve.
 That is simply not practical in most cases!
-Now you understand why those water towers you see in some communities are so high!
+Now you understand why those water towers you see in some communities are so tall.

 Motorized rain barrel valves:

-The Little Giant 35-OM pump is made for high pressure applications like commercial carpet cleaners, but it produces good pressure at a low flow, a combination that is great for small drip systems.
-Amazon doesn’t list the performance chart for this pump so here it is:
+Example of a pump: Surprisingly the best pumps for rainbarrels are not ones made for irrigation uses, but rather industrial pumps.
+For example the Little Giant 35-OM pump is made for high pressure applications like commercial carpet cleaners, but it produces good pressure at a low flow, a combination that is great for small drip systems.
+Here is the performance chart for this pump:

 40 gph at 70 ft hd